jimekevin/Linking-Infinity/README.md

 # Installation (Windows only)

 Go to the release section, download the latest *.zip release and unpack the folder anywhere on your computer.
 Afterwards, simply run **Linking Infinity.exe**.
-To exit the program again, click the `X` in the top right to close the window or hit `Alt+F4`.
+To exit the program again, simply hit `Alt+F4`.

 # Controls